Skip to main content

 If Howard Smith Wharves hasn’t made your list, what are you waiting for?

 With epic views of the Brisbane River, city skyline and Story Bridge, this riverfront gem is a must-try.
-Get your crew together for some share plate dining - from Greek mezes at Greca, izakaya plates at Yoko, or dim sum at Stanley.
+Gather your crew for share plate dining.
+Enjoy Greek mezes at Greca, izakaya plates at Yoko, or dim sum at Stanley.

-You won't be able to miss our Outdoor Gallery projections that light up the cliffs after dark and bring the precinct to life.
+Don't miss our Outdoor Gallery projections.
+They light up the cliffs after dark and bring the precinct alive.
 To round out the evening, hop on one of our CityCats for a chilled ride back along the river.

 4. West Village: Eat, drink, celebrate